BIG DATA TECHNOLOGY IN EDUCATION

 IMPLEMENTATIONS OF BIG DATA TECHNOLOGY IN EDUCATION.

-Traditional learning had three models of behavioral, cognitive and constructivist.
-The behavioral models depend on observing the changes in the learners’ behaviors to measure the learning outcomes.
 The cognitive models depend on the active involvement of the educator in the learning process which assists in guided learning.
 The constructivist models depend on self-learning from the knowledge available to the learners’.
 A new model “Connectivism” was introduced for learning through the extension of the personal network without the need for direct interaction with the educator.

 Currently, e-learning environments, and communities such as discussion forums, online chats, Moodle, Flipped Classroom among others are reforming the education methods to improve the learning experience.